Visuals / SVG Simple

 - Within the

-tag that contains the svg title - On the
+<svg>tag, the first element must be a<title>tag that contains the svg title - On the

-- Note: Note: title is included in
+<svg>tag there should berole="img" - Note: Note: title is included in

-because it has better screen-reader support thanaria-describedby
+aria-labelledbybecause it has better screen-reader support thanaria-describedby

 How to use this component